 Google has 3 core components:

-Note, the crawler is also known as a spider, Googlebot and user agent.
+The crawler is also known as a spider, Googlebot and user agent.

 The crawler’s job is to discover new web content by following links.
 It follows each link, then follows the links on newly discovered web pages, and so on and so forth.